Roasted Tomatillo Salsa Verde

 Tomatillos are the star in this easy salsa recipe.
 They look like small green tomatoes and have papery husks.
 The husks should be removed before cooking them.
 The tomatillos are added to a baking dish with a jalapeño pepper, a serrano pepper, and a couple cloves of garlic.
 Then we roast.

 Using our oven broiler makes quick work of the roasting.
 It will take 10 to 12 minutes.
 Once roasted, remove the skins from the peppers as well as most of the seeds.
 You could leave them in, just keep in mind the salsa will be much spicier.
 Since it’s been roasted, the softened garlic flesh easily squeezes out of the peel.
 Then we throw the tomatillos, peppers, and garlic into a food processor.

 In goes some raw onion, lime juice, and cilantro to freshen things up then give the salsa a few pulses and you are done.
 Easy!

-YOU MAY ALSO LIKE: Use this to make our crave-worthy Instant Pot salsa verde chicken.
+- Use this salsa to make our Crave-worthy Instant Pot Salsa Verde Chicken.
 The chicken stays juicy, tender and tastes incredible.
-See the Instant Pot Chicken Recipe.

 Recipe updated, originally posted September 2009.
 Since posting this in 2009, we have tweaked the recipe to be more clear. – Adam and Joanne